mgmarti/liri-node-app/README.md

 ---
 1. search-songs

-    Function takes the command(search-songsclear) and the userInput(artist), and returns the next concert time and date for that artist, as well as location and city.
+    Function takes the command (search-songsclear) and the userInput (artist), and returns the artist name, album, and song preview link.

      ![image of search-songs](/images/search-songs.gif)

 2. search-movies

-    Function takes the command(search-movies) and the userInput(movie name), and returns title, cast, release date, ratings, country of origin, original language and plot.
+    Function takes the command (search-movies) and the userInput (movie name), and returns title, cast, release date, ratings, country of origin, original language and plot.

      ![image of search-movies](/images/search-movies.gif)

 3. search-concerts

-    Function takes the command(search-movies) and the userInput(artist), and returns the next concert time and date for that artist, as well as location and city.
+    Function takes the command (search-movies) and the userInput(artist), and returns the next concert time and date for that artist, as well as location and city.

      ![image of search-concerts](/images/search-concerts.gif)